 Our Building and Renovation Services department works directly with customers impacted by wildfires who need temporary power to rebuild structures or live on their properties, and subsequent permanent electric and natural gas services.
 PG&E is assisting customers affected by the Camp Fire by waiving the fee for connecting temporary power.
 PG&E's Building and Renovation Services Department is the customers' point of contact for applying for power.

 It is important to contact PG&E as early as possible if you plan to repair or rebuild.
-For temporary rebuilding power and for subsequent permanent power, call us at 1-877-743-7782 or submit an application to Customer Connections.
+For temporary rebuilding power and for subsequent permanent power, call us at 1-877-743-7782 or submit an application to "Your Projects."
 Be sure to indicate on your application that your request for service is due to the Camp Fire.

 Applying for power is a process that requires many steps taken by both the customer and PG&E. Review our Summary of Process to Apply for Temporary and Permanent Power.